 2. The Detection of Affect in Speech

-An interdisciplinary research program with a co-investigator from the Department of Electrical and Computer Engineering at the University of Toronto, in which we seek to improve the detection of specific emotional states from multi-input signals, using artificial neural networks.
+An interdisciplinary research program with a co-investigator from the Department of Electrical and Computer Engineering at the University of Toronto, in which we seek to improve the detection of specific emotional states from multimodal signals, using artificial neural networks.

 3. Digitization of Parliamentary Debates